 Writing a compelling product description isn't everyone's cup of tea.
 So rather than spending hours doing it yourself, you can save time you'd rather spend running your business.

-These AI tools can help generate captivating copies of content at a fraction of the price it would’ve taken to hire someone to write them for you.
-That’s money better spent elsewhere.
+These AI tools can help generate captivating copies of content at a fraction of the price of hiring someone to write them for you.
+That's money better spent elsewhere.